learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 statements_, _switch statements_, and _ternary expressions_.
 In this lesson, we
 will learn how to construct `if` statements.

+### Note about the Embedded REPL's in this Lesson

+You'll notice that the embedded REPL's in this lesson look a little different from the ones you've seen in previous lessons.
+They include both a code window on the top, and the console window on the bottom.
+Code is pre-written in the code window so you just need to click the "Run" button to see what it does.

+Given that some of the code snippets are too long to fit in the code window and require scrollilng to see everything, you might want to open the REPL in the browser.
+You can do this by clicking "open in replit" in the upper right corner of the embedded REPL window.

+Once it's open in the browser, you can copy it to your own account and experiment with the code.
+To do this, click the "Fork repl" button in the upper right corner of the page.
+You will need to be logged in.

 ## Learn to Use the `if` Statement

 To write a basic `if` statement, we use the following structure: